ColinMcD6/CareerSphere/documentation/TEST_PLAN.md

 4. Quiz Retrieval and Display
     - When a valid job ID and quiz ID are provided, the correct quiz details and all associated submissions (with candidate names and scores) are retrieved and displayed.

 Instructions: Continue from Duplicate Submission Prevention.
 Click the "Home" button in the top right, followed by the grey circle with the head and shoulders outline in the bottom left.
 Click "Log Out".
 Perform the Employer View acceptance test from feature 2.
-Click on the "View Job Posting" button next to the "Frontend Developer" job.
+Click on the "View" button next to the "Frontend Developer" job.
 Click on the green "View Results" button next to "quiz".
 Observe the paired results of "test1" and "1" under "Username" and "Score" respectively to conclude these tests.

 #### 5. Recommendation Engine
 ##### Unit Tests